 Gas reimbursement providers are individuals, including friends or family members.
-The provider may not reside at the same physical address as the enrollee being transported.
+The provider may not reside at the same physical address as the enrollee being transported and may not transport more than five enrollees except where there are more than five enrollees in the same household.